Selective Depthwise Separable Convolution for Lightweight Joint Source-Channel Coding in Wireless Image Transmission: Numerical Results

+We further evaluate the impact of different replacement ratios on the PSNR and LPIPS performance of the DSC-JSCC variants on the CelebA dataset.
+As shown in Fig.~\ref{tex10_celebA_ratios_psnr/lpips}(a), DSC-JSCC-20, DSC-JSCC-40, and both DSC-JSCC-60 variants achieve comparable PSNR.
+Among these models, DSC-JSCC-60 (E2D2) exhibits the lowest computational complexity and thus provides the best complexity-performance trade-off.
+Although DSC-JSCC-80 and DSC-JSCC-100 further reduce complexity, they suffer from noticeable performance degradation compared with other DSC-JSCC variants.
+A similar trend is observed in Fig.~\ref{tex10_celebA_ratios_psnr/lpips}(b), indicating that DSC-JSCC-60 (E2D2) also achieves a favorable trade-off between LPIPS and computational complexity.
+Overall, DSC-JSCC-60 (E2D2) achieves a favorable complexity-performance trade-off on the CelebA dataset.

-To assess the computational complexity of the DSC-JSCC variants, we compare their number of parameters and floating-point operations (FLOPs) with those of the baseline Deep-JSCC model.
-As shown in Table \ref{DSC_complexity}, DSC-JSCC-60 (E1D1) reduces the number of parameters by 62.7$\%$ and the FLOPs by 46.0$\%$ compared to the baseline Deep-JSCC model, thereby demonstrating its computational efficiency.
-These reductions result from replacing 60$\%$ of the Conv and TConv layers with their DSConv and DSTConv counterparts, respectively, which reduces the computational cost by decomposing standard convolutions into depthwise and pointwise convolutions \cite{r16}.
-DSC-JSCC-60 (E2D2) achieves the lowest computational complexity among all DSC-JSCC variants at a fixed 60$\%$ replacement ratio.
-In particular, it reduces the number of parameters and FLOPs by 52.6$\%$ and 54.2$\%$, respectively, compared to DSC-JSCC-60 (E1D1).
-This is because the computational cost of the proposed framework is primarily concentrated in the intermediate layers of the encoder and the decoder.
-Furthermore, increasing the layer replacement ratio leads to additional reductions in both the number of parameters and FLOPs.
-For example, DSC-JSCC-80 achieves greater complexity reduction than DSC-JSCC-60 (E1D1) at the cost of significant performance degradation.
-Overall, DSC-JSCC-60 (E2D2) achieves an effective trade-off between computational efficiency and reconstruction performance, making it attractive for practical deployment in resource-constrained scenarios.
+We evaluate the number of parameters and floating-point operations (FLOPs) of the DSC-JSCC variants and baseline models on the CIFAR-10 dataset with a batch size of 1.
+As shown in Table \ref{DSC_complexity}, SwinJSCC achieves the highest computational complexity among all models, while DeepJSCC-T incurs much higher complexity than Deep-JSCC.
+Both methods exhibit a less favorable complexity-performance trade-off for resource-constrained edge deployment.
+DSC-JSCC-60 (E1D1) reduces the number of parameters by 54.8$\%$ and the FLOPs by 61.7$\%$ compared to Deep-JSCC, thereby improving computational efficiency.
+These reductions result from replacing 60$\%$ of the Conv and TConv layers with their DSConv and DSTConv counterparts, respectively.
+This replacement reduces the computational cost by decomposing standard convolutions into depthwise and pointwise convolutions \cite{r16}.
+Among the DSC-JSCC-60 variants with a fixed replacement ratio of 60$\%$, DSC-JSCC-60 (E2D2) achieves the lowest computational complexity.
+In particular, it reduces the number of parameters and FLOPs by 38.0$\%$ and 36.5$\%$, respectively, compared to DSC-JSCC-60 (E1D1).
+Although both DSC-JSCC-80 and DSC-JSCC-100 achieve lower computational complexity than DSC-JSCC-60 (E2D2), they suffer from significant performance degradation.
+Overall, DSC-JSCC-60 (E2D2) achieves a favorable complexity-performance trade-off, making it attractive for practical deployment in resource-constrained scenarios.